Cost of Owning an Alaskan Malamute

 Annual Costs

 Matching your care approach to your specific animal's needs — not just breed generalizations — produces the best health outcomes..
-Alaskan Malamutes have particular requirements based on their large size, heavy shedding level, and genetic predispositions to hip dysplasia and hypothyroidism.
+For Alaskan Malamutes, the inputs that matter most are a large frame, a heavy shedding coat, and breed-level risk for hip dysplasia and hypothyroidism.

 Medical Expenses